Santa Rosa Junior College (SRJC)

 SRHS is very fortunate that they happen to be located right next door to a nationally renowned Community College, Santa Rosa Junior College.
 Many students are able to access SRJC while they are still attending high school.
 These students are referred to as Dual Enrollment Students.
 Dual Enrollment Students DO NOT have to pay any tuition while taking courses at SRJC (books and fees are not included in waiver).

-- Step by step SRJC Dual Enrollment Procedures
+- Step by Step SRJC Dual Enrollment Instructions

 - SRJC Dual Enrollment Form